 This dismays the chaplain because he doesn't even know General Peckem.

-Colonel Korn also tells the chaplain the Dr. Stubbs, the doctor who was grounding all men who had completed seventy missions, was transferred.
+Colonel Korn also tells the chaplain that Dr. Stubbs, the doctor who was grounding all men who had completed seventy missions, was transferred.

-Everyone will have to fly the eighty missions.
+Everyone will have to fly eighty missions.
 Everyone's life is getting worse by the day.